muzzley/alljoyn-muzzley-connector/README.md

-# README #
+# AllJoyn Muzzley Connector #

-This repo contains the code for the Muzzley-Alljoyn connector C++ client library.
+This repo contains the code for the AllJoyn-Muzzley connector C++ client library.

 # How do I get set up?